 The Illinois Income Tax is imposed on every partnership earning or receiving income in Illinois.
 The tax is calculated by multiplying net income by a flat rate.
 The Illinois Income Tax is based, to a large extent, on the federal income tax code.

-Partnerships are subject to the replacement tax, but do not pay the regular Illinois income tax.
+Partnerships are subject to the Personal Property Tax Replacement Income Tax (replacement tax), but do not pay the regular Illinois income tax.
 Generally, income from a partnership is passed on to the partners.
 The partners must include this income in their federal adjusted gross income (for individuals) or federal taxable income (for other taxpayers).
 This is the starting point for Illinois income tax purposes and where the regular income tax is paid.

 The starting point for the Illinois Partnership Return is federal taxable income, which is income minus deductions.
 Next, the federal taxable income is changed by adding back certain items (e.g., state, municipal, and other interest income excluded from federal taxable income) and subtracting others (e.g., interest income from U.S. Treasury obligations).
 The result is base income.

-, Illinois Partnership Tax Return, if you are a partnership, as defined in "Definitions to help you complete your Form IL-1065," and you have base income or loss as defined under the Illinois Income Tax Act (IITA).
+You must file Form IL-1065, Partnership Replacement Tax Return, if you are a partnership, as defined in "Definitions to help you complete your Form IL-1065," in the Form IL-1065 Instructions and you have base income or loss as defined under the Illinois Income Tax Act (IITA).

 If you are a partnership organized for the sole purpose of playing the Illinois State Lottery you are not required to file a Form IL-1065.

 In general, Form IL-1065 is due on or before the 15th day of the 4th month following the close of the tax year.

-, Illinois Composite income and Replacement Tax Return, annually by the 15th day of the 4th month following the close of the tax year.

 For tax years ending on or after December 31, 2004, if you qualify as investment partnership, you are not required to file Form IL-1065, even if you are required to file a federal tax return (U.S. Form 1065).
 See Illinois Income Tax Act (IITA) Section 1501(a)(11.5) for more information.
 You may not amend returns that you already filed for tax years ending before December 31, 2004.